 Engaging parents and families

 A toolkit for practitioners

 Section 2: Benefits of involving and engaging parents in their children's learning

 March 2019

+(Updated May 2024)

+f EducationScot

+@Educationscot

+For Scotland's learners, with Scotland's educators

 Contents

+Page

-Background 3
+1. Background

-Standards in Scotland's Schools etc Act (2000) 3
+1.1 Standards in Scotland's Schools etc Act (2000) 3

-Scottish Schools (Parental Involvement) Act (2006) 3
+1.2 Scottish Schools (Parental Involvement) Act (2006) 4

-The Parental Involvement in Headteacher and Deputy Headteacher Appointments (Scotland) Regulations (2007) 4
+1.3 The Parental Involvement in Headteacher and Deputy Headteacher Appointments (Scotland) Regulations (2007) 4

-'Getting it Right for Every Child' (GIRFEC) 2008 4
+1.4 'Getting it Right for Every Child' (GIRFEC) 2008 5

-Schools (Consultation) (Scotland) Act (2010) 5
+1.5 Schools (Consultation) (Scotland) Act (2010) 5

-School Handbook Guidance (2012) 5
+1.6 School Handbook Guidance (2012) 6

-Pupil Equity Funding 5
+1.7 Pupil Equity Funding 6

-'How Good is ourFrameworks' 6
+1.8 'How Good is ourFrameworks' 6

-Involving parents in the inspection process 6
+1.9 Involving parents in the inspection process 7

-Research 7
+2. Research 8

-Parental involvement 7
+2.1 Parental involvement 8

-Parental engagement 8
+2.2 Parental engagement 9

-Benefits of involving and engaging parents in their children's learning 10
+2.2 Benefits of involving and engaging parents in their children's learning 11

-Reading list 12
+Reading list 13

-Further Information
+Further Information 16

-Websites 16
+Websites 17

-National Organisations 17
+National Organisations 18

-Background
+1. Background

+'The largest influence on children in the early years are their parents, with the wider community often playing a significant role'.

+(The Early Years Framework, Part 2, 2008)

 Providing opportunities, supporting and building capacity amongst Scotland's parents to capitalise on children's learning experiences is key in raising attainment and closing the poverty related attainment gap.
 Parents have an important role to play in helping their child's learning and development at home but also in Early Learning and Childcare (ELC) settings, schools and the wider community.
 Research evidence shows that when 'parents, carers and other family members are effectively involved in their children's education, the outcome for their children is better' (Scottish Schools (Parental Involvement) Act Guidance, 2006, pi).

 This section provides an overview of the relevant legislation, approaches and guidance relating to parental involvement and engagement.
 Collectively these provide the overarching framework within which local authorities, schools and practitioners should work.
 Additionally, the review of evidence in this section outlines some of the key benefits of involving and engaging parents.

 Across Scotland, there are a number of national parenting organisations who work with policymakers, practitioners, settings, schools, parents, pupils and communities on engaging parents and families.
 A list of some of these key national organisations is provided at the end of this section.

-Standards in Scotland's Schools etc Act (2000)
+1.1 Standards in Scotland's Schools etc Act (2000)

 The Standards in Scotland's Schools etc Act 2000 (asp 6), section 6(1)(a) stipulates that schools must develop their Improvement Plan in consultation with their Parent Council, combined Parent Council, teachers, pupils, parents, such persons employed or working in school on an unpaid basis and representative local bodies.

 Within the Act, local authorities must: